Loyola (MD) Greyhounds face the Southern Jaguars - WTOP News

 Niceville, Florida; Friday, 12 p.m.
 EST

-BOTTOM LINE: The Loyola (MD) Greyhounds square off against the Southern Jaguars in Niceville, Florida.
+BOTTOM LINE: The Loyola (MD) Greyhounds will play the Southern Jaguars at Raider Arena in Niceville, Florida.

-Loyola (MD) finished 14-16 overall with a 6-6 record in non-conference play during the 2021-22 season.
-The Greyhounds averaged 14.1 points off of turnovers, 7.1 second chance points and 4.0 bench points last season.
+Loyola (MD) finished 14-16 overall with a 6-6 record in non-conference games during the 2021-22 season.
+The Greyhounds gave up 65.7 points per game while committing 15.5 fouls last season.

-Southern went 17-14 overall with a 6-8 record against non-conference opponents during the 2021-22 season.
-The Jaguars averaged 71.9 points per game while allowing opponents to score 67.8 last season.
+Southern went 17-14 overall with a 6-8 record against non-conference opponents in the 2021-22 season.
+The Jaguars averaged 13.4 assists per game on 25.5 made field goals last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.